ractivejs/ractivejs.github.io/legacy/0.8/Migrating.md

 Spread arguments (`...arguments`) and `arguments` access is now available for method event handlers.
 Individual arguments are available using array notation (`arguments[n]`), dot notation (`arguments.0`), or `1`-based dollar vars, like regular expression matches (`$1`, `$2`, etc).

 There is now support for linking data to extra keypaths in the model.
 This is particularly handy for master-detail scenarios where you have a complex list of objects and you want to focus on a single one at a time.
 A keypath like `'foo.bar.bazzes.0'` can be linked to `'baz'` so that the detail section doesn't have to worry about a non-bindable expressions or copying objects around.
 Both sides of the link are automatically kept in sync.
-See {{{createLink 'ractive.link()'}}}.
+See [ractive.link()](ractive.link().md).

 You can now use ES2015 object literal shorthand in templates e.g. `{ foo }` is equivalent to `{ foo: foo }`.